Structure and Interpretation of Deep Networks

 David Bau (CSAIL), Yonatan Belinkov (Harvard+CSAIL)

-Materials: Slides; Labs: GAN Dissection (Vision) (Solutions); Probing in NLP (Solutions)
+Labs: GAN Dissection (Vision) (Solutions); Probing in NLP (Solutions)

 2:30-4:00pm, Wednesday January 22, 2020.